tensorflow/tfx/tfx/examples/bigquery_ml/testdata/README.md

 Corresponding changes in taxi_utils_bqml.py file result in the need for a new test data set.

-The test data in this higherarchy is an exact replica of output directlory of the chicago taxi pipeline that results from executing bigquery_ml/taxi_pipeline_kubeflow_gcp_bqml.py with a few minor modifications as follows.
+The test data in this hierarchy is an exact replica of output directory of the chicago taxi pipeline that results from executing bigquery_ml/taxi_pipeline_kubeflow_gcp_bqml.py with a few minor modifications as follows.